What Is Search Intent and Why Does It Matter?

 Awareness

 In the awareness stage, the user is experiencing a problem and looking for ways to solve it.
 Sometimes, they might not have a name for the problem and will look for information with top-of-the-funnel queries.
 This is usually where they discover your brand for the first time.
-You should provide informational content to satisfy search intent for the awareness stage.
+You should provide informational content to satisfy search intent for informational queries in the awareness stage.

 For example, “What are the benefits of a standing desk?”